c2lang/c2compiler/README.md

 ## TODO
+- Scope is not set when analysing external component? max_u32 not found
+    -> Only local scope searched? (not whole stack)
 - add type to Component
 - When analysing a file, cache symbol lookup, so we dont have to check stuff multiple times
 - when parsing a file all Type* will be the same!
 So re-use pointers.